dbt-opiner/dbt-opiner/design.md

 ### Manifest loading
 Each changed file belongs to a project.
 We need to find for each file the project in case multi-project repos, and generate the manifests for all projects.

+Map files to check (as objects) with manifest of the project it belong (as objects).
+Get all files changed or all files in the project.
+Create an object with the project manifest and the file paths.
+DbtProject contains a list of Files (SQL, YAML, etc.) and a Manifest object.

+## Developing and testing
+Create two dbt projects that can use duckDB to develop locally without any connection to external DBs.